How to Compress PNG Without Losing Quality

 Start with lossless compression

 Use TinyPNG or ImageOptim to apply lossless optimization first.
 This removes unnecessary metadata and improves encoding efficiency without changing a single pixel.
 Expect 10-30% reduction on photos and up to 60% on screenshots with solid-color areas.
+Keep a copy of the original and verify transparency, text edges, gradients, and dimensions after each change.
+If the image is for publication, test the final file in the destination page rather than trusting a file-size number alone.

 3